 Unlike the other dozen schools that I applied to during my senior year of high school, Swarthmore College was the outlier.
 I thought I’d prefer a medium to large school, a pre-professional education track, and I wanted to study business and communications.
 Yet, here I am—happy, content, and enjoying my college experience even though I am studying nothing close to what I thought I’d be studying to make a career for myself.

-I wondered whether going to a liberal arts college would mean I’d be a poor college graduate with no job even if I went to a name brand school that only nerdy people knew of.
+I wondered whether going to a liberal arts college would mean I’d be a poor college graduate with no job, even if I went to a name brand school that only nerdy people knew of.
 I was so scared of not having a “real major” that would be nice on a resume, so I went into Swarthmore thinking I would make a special major.
-I thought about combining Art History, Media Studies, and English so that I could have my version of a communications major at Swarthmore and get fancy media jobs.
-Now, I am a Sociology & Anthropology major and a History minor and LOVING it.
+I thought about combining art history, media studies, and English so that I could have my version of a communications major at Swarthmore and get fancy media jobs.
+Now, I am a sociology & anthropology major and a history minor, and am LOVING it.

 What I realized is that I do not need to depend solely on my studies in school in order to get an internship.
 When people talk about how the liberal arts education is “well-rounded” and is “going to prepare you for the world and not just a job,” I used to be skeptical and thought it’s just what they say to sell you the liberal arts.
-Two years in and I’m now a believer—corny, I know—but it’s true.
-I was scared that I couldn’t find internships during my time at Swarthmore, but I have!
+Two years in, and I’m now a believer—corny, I know—but it’s true.
+I was scared that I wouldn’t be able to find internships during my time at Swarthmore, but I have!
 The summer after my freshman year, I interned at Revlon under the Elizabeth Arden brand, and I’ve been fortunate enough to have found and been offered other opportunities.
-I’ve realized that I can enjoy what I want to learn in school, and also find internships and jobs even if they don’t directly relate to my academics.
+I’ve realized that I can enjoy what I want to learn in school and also find internships and jobs, even if they don’t directly relate to my academics.